 Navigating the Outer Banks

-The Outer Banks (or OBX as it’s often called) is a series of barrier islands.
+The Outer Banks (or OBX) is a series of barrier islands.
 Well, not entirely islands.
 The Northern Outer Banks now connect to the mainland after years of storm damage.
 The northernmost peninsula lies just south of Virginia Beach and near the more-interesting-than-it-sounds Dismal Swamp.

 One thing the Outer Banks does share with the rest of the South is a welcoming hospitality, especially if you’re accompanied by a furry friend.